PhotonicGluon/Intro-To-Competitive-Programming/README.md

 ```

 ## License
 This repository is licensed under the MIT license.
-The full license agreement can be found in the `LICENSE` file.
+The full license agreement can be found in the [`LICENSE`](LICENSE) file.
 A copy of its contents is reproduced here.
 ```
 MIT License

-Copyright (c) 2022 Oxyhydride
+Copyright (c) 2022 Oxyhydride, 2023 PhotonicGluon

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal